>

 Furthermore, GLI policies typically have coverage limits, meaning that the insurance may not cover all expenses for a significant claim, leaving the business to pay out-of-pocket.

-The policy might also have exclusions and conditions limiting coverage for certain types of business insurance claims, requiring businesses to purchase additional specialized insurance.
+The policy might also have exclusions and conditions limiting coverage for certain business insurance claims, requiring businesses to purchase additional specialized insurance.

 2. Product Liability Insurance